Plugin Go-Live Checklist

 • Avoid LLM actions in user-facing compound actions.
 If the compound action is invoked by a conversational plugin, adding an LLM action inside it doubles latency — the LLM runs once inside the compound action, then the reasoning engine runs again to generate the user-facing response.
 Return structured data from the compound action and let the reasoning engine handle presentation.

-• Don’t use notify expressions as progress updates.
-Notify expressions are designed to send messages to users or channels — not to show intermediate status.
+• Don’t use notify expressions to send notifications back to the originating user.
+Notify expressions are designed to send messages to NEW users — not to show intermediate status updates.

 • Return data in citation structure where possible, so results render cleanly in the conversation.